 Postgraduate Course

-Develop your knowledge in advanced areas of social, emotional, cognitive and neurobiological psychological development of young people.
+Advance your understanding of the cognitive, social, and emotional development of children and young people.

-Led by an experienced team of developmental psychologists, our Psychology of Child and Adolescent Development MSc will deepen your understanding of classic and contemporary models of development.
-This course features investigation into child development and adolescent development, together with advanced research method skills.
+Led by an experienced team of developmental psychologists, our Child Psychology and Development MSc will deepen your understanding of development from infancy to young adulthood.
+You will also acquire the advanced research methods skills to investigate development yourself.

 York campus